AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 ## Back office events

 Back office events contain server-side data.
 This data comprises [order status](#order-status) information such as if an order was placed, canceled, refunded, shipped, or completed.
-Server-side data also includes [customer profile data](#customer-profile-events-server-side) information, such as if an account was created, updated, or deleted.
+Server-side data also includes [customer profile events](#customer-profile-events-back-office) information, such as if an account was created, updated, or deleted.

 >[!NOTE]
 >